What is the Umoja-UBAKA Student Success Community?

 Though Umoja-UBAKA is focused on the African American experience, any student is eligible to apply who meets the following the requirements:

 - Take at least two Umoja-UBAKA identified courses per semester

-- Attend at least three Umoja-UBAKA campus events per semester
+- Attend at least three Umoja-UBAKA workshops or other activities per semester

 How do I join Umoja-UBAKA?